Parenting | How to Raise a Healthy Striver

 Mistakes Are Learning Opportunities

-Children often learn from observing their parents’ behaviour.
+Children often learn from observing their parents’ behavior.
 Parents responding to their mistakes with panic or self-deprecating comments may inadvertently encourage their children to adopt perfectionist tendencies.

 Parents should acknowledge their disappointment, highlight potential lessons, and celebrate resilience to promote a healthy attitude toward errors.
 Share stories of renowned individuals who faced numerous setbacks on their journey to success.